Gerald Ford: Early life and education

 Throughout life, Ford remained interested in his school and football; he occasionally attended games.
 Ford also visited with players and coaches during practices; at one point, he asked to join the players in the huddle.
-Before state events, Ford often had the Navy band play the University of Michigan fight song, "The Victors," instead of "Hail to the Chief."
+Before state events, Ford often had the Navy band play the University of Michigan fight song, "The Victors", instead of "Hail to the Chief".

-Ford graduated from Michigan in 1935 with a Bachelor of Arts degree in economics.
+Ford graduated from the University of Michigan in 1935 with a Bachelor of Arts degree in economics.
 He turned down offers from the Detroit Lions and Green Bay Packers of the National Football League.
 Instead, he took a job in September 1935 as the boxing coach and assistant varsity football coach at Yale University and applied to its law school.

 Ford hoped to attend Yale Law School beginning in 1935.
 Yale officials at first denied his admission to the law school because of his full-time coaching responsibilities.
 In 1936, Ford worked as a seasonal park ranger at Yellowstone National Park's Canyon Station.
 He then spent the summer of 1937 as a student at the University of Michigan Law School and was eventually admitted in the spring of 1938 to Yale Law School.
 That year he was also promoted to the position of junior varsity head football coach at Yale.
 While at Yale, Ford began working as a model.
 He initially worked with the John Robert Powers agency before investing in the Harry Conover agency, with whom he modelled until 1941.

 While attending Yale Law School, Ford joined a group of students led by R. Douglas Stuart Jr., and signed a petition to enforce the 1939 Neutrality Act.
 The petition was circulated nationally and was the inspiration for the America First Committee, a group determined to keep the U.S. out of World War II.
 His introduction into politics was in the summer of 1940 when he worked for the Republican presidential campaign of Wendell Willkie.

 Ford graduated in the top third of his class in 1941, and was admitted to the Michigan bar shortly thereafter.
 In May 1941, he opened a Grand Rapids law practice with a friend, Philip W. Buchen.